s-archer/reference-architectures/dns/readme.md

 [^4]: https://www.thinkwithgoogle.com/consumer-insights/consumer-trends/mobile-site-load-time-statistics/

-Organizations are experiencing rapid growth in terms of applications as well as the volume of traffic accessing those applications.
+Organisations are experiencing rapid growth in terms of applications as well as the volume of traffic accessing those applications.
 Plus, the web applications themselves are growing and continually becoming more complex.
 Every icon, URL, and piece of embedded content on a web page requires a DNS lookup.
 Simple smartphone apps can require numerous DNS queries just to load, but loading complex sites may require hundreds of DNS queries.

 ## Security Issues